Tony Bonner

-Anthony Frederick Bonner AM (born 23 November 1943) is an Australian television, film and stage actor and singer.
+Anthony Frederick Bonner AM (born 23 November 1943) is an Australian television, film, and stage actor and singer.
 Bonner became famous in the 1960s children's television series Skippy the Bush Kangaroo, later moving on to lead roles in the dramas Cop Shop and Skyways.

-Early life
+Early life and education

-Bonner was born in Manly, a northern beach suburb of Sydney.
+Anthony Frederick Bonner was born in Manly, a northern beach suburb of Sydney.
 His grandfather, James Bonner, was a former Mayor of Manly and founding President of the Manly Life Saving Club.
 His father, Frederick Bonner, was a musical comedy actor at Her Majesty's Theatre, Sydney.
+His mother was born Josephine Sheidow and was, a 1935 article announcing her engagement to Frederick Bonner claimed, 'well known in the swimming world.'
+She was also known as a singer.

-After leaving school he started work for a company supplying mannequins and other equipment for window dressing.
+After leaving school Bonner started work for a company supplying mannequins and other equipment for window dressing.
 He also worked part-time in his father's theatre as a wardrobe attendant, fostering his interest in acting.

 Career

 Acting

 Bonner's first professional stage acting job was in 1961, aged 18.
 His first major role was as helicopter pilot Jerry King on the television series Skippy.

 Bonner went on to appear in many Crawford Productions television series, including The Box, Matlock Police, Division 4, Cop Shop, Skyways, and Carson's Law.

 In 1970–71, he had a guest role in one episode of the UK-based ITC television series The Persuaders! starring Tony Curtis and Roger Moore.
 He featured in an advertising campaign for the Ballajura real estate development in Western Australia in the late 1970s.

 His notable film roles include Eyewitness (1970), You Can't Win 'Em All (1970), Creatures the World Forgot (1971), Inn of the Damned (1975), The Mango Tree (1977), Money Movers (1978), The Man from Snowy River (1982), The Highest Honor (1983), Quigley Down Under (1990), Dead Sleep (1990), Hurricane Smith (1992), and Liquid Bridge (2003).
-He has twice portrayed Australian World War I soldier Murray Bourchier, to whom he bears a remarkable likeness, in the 1987 film The Lighthorsemen and a 1993 episode of The Young Indiana Jones Chronicles (which also used footage from The Lighthorsemen).
+He has twice portrayed Australian World War I soldier Murray Bourchier, to whom he bears a remarkable likeness, in the 1987 film The Lighthorsemen and a 1993 episode of The Young Indiana Jones Chronicles.

-Bonner also starred in the 1985 TV mini-series Anzacs alongside Paul Hogan, Jon Blake, Andrew Clarke, and Megan Williams.
-Bonner played Lieutenant (later Captain) Harold Armstrong, commanding officer of the 8th Battalion (Australia) of the First Australian Imperial Force in 1914, from the Gallipoli in 1915 to the Western Front in Belgium and France.
-The series was a huge rating success when it aired on the Nine Network.
+Bonner also starred in the 1985 TV mini-series Anzacs.
+He played Lieutenant (later Captain) Harold Armstrong, commanding officer of the 8th Battalion (Australia) of the First Australian Imperial Force in 1914, from the Gallipoli in 1915 to the Western Front.

-Bonner also does advertising work, such as playing veteran burger-naming expert Ken Thomas in a 2007 McDonald's ad campaign.
+Bonner has done advertising work, such as playing veteran burger-naming expert Ken Thomas in a 2007 McDonald's ad campaign.

 In September 2008, Bonner sued Fauna Productions Pty Ltd, the production company for Skippy the Bush Kangaroo, seeking residuals from merchandising and DVD sales.

-In June 2013, Bonner was involved in ongoing talks of collaborating with actors Billy White and Tyler De Nawi on an Australian crime noir film titled "HUCK".

-More recently, he acted in the low-budget films William Kelly's War (2014) and Landfall (2017), both filmed and produced in Australia.
+He acted in William Kelly's War (2014) and Landfall (2017), both filmed and produced in Australia.